-Figure 7: Rehabilitation Areas - Ripping of Warrachuppin road was completed this reporting period
+Figure 7: Rehabilitation Areas - Planting and seeding of Warrachuppin road completed June 2022

 6. REHABILITATION OFFSET

 6.1 FARMLAND REVEGETATION

 A condition of the clearing approval granted for the Greenfinch project is that 75 ha of ex-farmland (Lot 1578, Lot 161 and Lot 162) will be rehabilitated with Red morrel woodland TEC species.
 In addition to this a degraded 15 ha remnant at the north-east corner of the Lot 162 will be improved with the additional planting as required.